 “Don’ts” To Remember With Your Performance On-Demand Software Development

-Of course, just building any system for performance measurement data can be dangerously misleading if the organization is looking at correct context.
+Of course, just building any system for performance measurement data can be dangerously misleading if the organization is looking at the correct context.
 Business leaders should avoid these “don’ts” and embrace a more sophisticated performance measurement system.

 In implementing a performance measurement system…

 1. Don’t get stuck in the past.
 Only looking against last year’s financials can quickly get you into trouble.
-Now more than ever, the business landscape is radically changing, and form year to year a slew of changes can make just last year’s results a sliver of the story to consider.
+Now more than ever, the business landscape is radically changing, and from year to year a slew of changes can make just last year’s results a sliver of the story to consider.

-2. Don’t overlook non-monetary value.
+2. Don’t overlook the non-monetary value.
 Even though organizations are ultimately about making money, it’s not just about the money.
 Don’t mistake low-revenue generating departments as poor performing ones, and instead, establish all forms of adding value – including development, innovation, and process efficiency.

 3. Don’t forget to grow.
-Instead, value and measure innovation, learning, improvement, asset creation and general growth.
+Instead, value and measure innovation, learning, improvement, asset creation, and general growth.

 4. Don’t neglect context.
 Diversity your metrics, the Harvard Business Review recommends, to avoid anyone being able to easily manipulate them to tell a specific story.
 Not only does this make data and analytics more stable, but it also helps layer in some common sense.
 For example, an apparent turnover spike in a specific department could cause leadership to examine the department leader; however, in context, the business may remember that sales declined and automation increased for that department.

 5. Don’t forget to look ahead.
 Way ahead.
-Focusing just on short term goals may really sell the organization short.
+Focusing just on short-term goals may really sell the organization short.
 For example, if in two years, employees will all need to be more technically adept, continuing to reward them for using an old process doesn’t make sense in the long term.

 Why Cloud Performance Monitoring Makes All the Difference

 So your organization has decided to harness all of your people data into a performance measurement system.
 Moving your system to the cloud enables real-time, anywhere access for all the key players, and planning to maximize that advantage is something to keep in mind during development.
-But first, you need to ask several key questions to aid the on-demand software development and implementation specific for your business needs.
+But first, you need to ask several key questions to aid the on-demand software development and implementation specific to your business needs.
 These questions include:

 • How will you measure non-financial performance?